Valdes-Tresanco-MS/gmx_MMPBSA/docs/installation.md

   [2]: https://github.com/Valdes-Tresanco-MS/gmx_MMPBSA/issues/2

-### Autocompletion script
+## Autocompletion script
-Since gmx_MMPBSA has many flags, we believe that this autocompletion can significantly improve productivity, be more user-friendly and reduce the number of unforced errors.
-That is why we created this script, which manages the autocompletion of the gmx_MMPBSA and gmx_MMPBSA_ana.
+Since `gmx_MMPBSA` has many flags, we believe that this autocompletion can significantly improve productivity, be more user-friendly and reduce the number of unforced errors.
+That is why we created this script, which manages the autocompletion of the `gmx_MMPBSA`, `gmx_MMPBSA_ana` and `gmx_MMPBSA_test`.

 **Installation:**
 Enter the following command in the terminal:

-    source /path_to_installed_gmx_MMPBSA/GMXMMPBSA.sh
+    source /path/to/ambertools/lib/python3.x/site-packages/GMXMMPBSA/GMXMMPBSA.sh

-If you followed the gmx_MMPBSA installation instructions, this path should be as follows:

-    /path/to/ambertools/lib/python3.8/site-packages/GMXMMPBSA/GMXMMPBSA.sh
+!!! tip
     If you want it to be activated automatically, add that command to your .bashrc

 !!! warning
-    This script requires that `gmx_MMPBSA` and `gmx_MMPBSA_ana` be accessible in PATH
+    * This script requires that `gmx_MMPBSA`, `gmx_MMPBSA_ana` and `gmx_MMPBSA_test` be accessible in PATH

-!!! tip
-    If the command-line above end in error, please make sure the file has executed permissions.
+    * If the command-line above end in error, please make sure the file has executed permissions.

         On Ubuntu, Debian, Linux Mint or related:

-      GUI:
+        * GUI:

+            * `Right-click on GMXMMPBSA.sh file` >

+            * `Properties` >

+            * `Permissions` >

-        Right-click on the file > Properties> Permissions> mark the checkbox "Allow to execute the file as a program" or
+            * `Mark the checkbox "Allow to execute the file as a program"`

-      Terminal:
+        * Terminal:

-        chmod 755 /path_to_installed_gmx_MMPBSA/GMXMMPBSA.sh
+                chmod 755 /path/to/ambertools/lib/python3.x/site-packages/GMXMMPBSA/GMXMMPBSA.sh
-    Once the file has execution permissions, enter the following command in the terminal:

-**Functioning:**
+**Once you make the source of GMXMMPBSA.sh you can check its operation as follows**

-All you have to do is enter the name of the program in the terminal and press the tab key twice:
+_All you have to do is enter the name of the program in the terminal and press the tab key twice:_

     gmx_MMPBSA <tab> <tab>